-System Status
+System Warnings

-Displays SYSTEM OK if there are no active Warning Messages stored.
-Pushing and releasing the DOWN button when SYSTEM OK is displayed will do nothing.
-Displays SYSTEM WARNINGS PRESENT if there are active Warning Messages stored.
-Pushing and releasing the DOWN button when SYSTEM WARNINGS PRES-ENT is displayed will display each stored warning for each button push.
+Displays "SYSTEM OK" if there are no active Warning Messages stored.
+Pushing and releasing the DOWN arrow button when "SYSTEM OK" is displayed will do nothing.
+Displays "SYSTEM WARNINGS PRESENT" if there are active Warning Messages stored.
+Pushing and releasing the DOWN arrow button when "SYSTEM WARNINGS PRESENT" is displayed will display each stored warning for each button push.
 Push and release the MENU button to return to the Main Menu.